-Compliance with The potential sites are in rural areas but bordered by zoned lands to the east.
-The site is within Kildare Co functional area.

-Development Policy (Compliance with Policy)

-Short term impact on

-DART Expansion

-Programme delivery

-by 2027 (Compliance

-with Policy /

-Compliance with

-Funding)

-The key requirements to enable delivery and deployment of new DART rolling stock are:

-- Commissioning of Maintenance Depot; - Increase City Centre capacity through enhancement works in the Connolly/Docklands environs; - Completion of the electrification on whichever line the depot is located.

-Until these works are complete, the train path capacities on all lines converging on City Centre are limited to present day levels.
+Compliance with Transportation and The potential sites are in rural areas but bordered by zoned lands to the east.
+The site is within Kildare Co functional Land-Use area.
+Development Policy (Compliance with Policy) Short term impact on The key requirements to enable delivery and deployment of new DART rolling stock are: DART Expansion Commissioning of Maintenance Depot; Programme delivery Increase City Centre capacity through enhancement by 2027 (Compliance works in the Connolly/Docklands environs; Completion of the electrification on whichever line with Policy / the depot is located.
+Compliance with Funding) Until these works are complete, the train path capacities on all lines converging on City Centre are limited to present day levels.
 The funding limitations within the NDP program are a factor in this short term impact assessment to make best use of the available funding to provide additional capacity as soon as possible.
 In planning the DART Expansion delivery programme, IE has focused on providing increased passenger capacity in the short term, within the constraints of the path limits, by re-deploying carriages freed through new fleet deliveries to provide longer trains in areas where electrification is not completed.
 The Kildare Line is currently comparatively well served with train services into the city centre, comprising Intercity, Outer Commuter and Inner Commuter diesel service sharing a section of 4 track from Hazelhatch to Park West, with the remainder reducing to twin track.
 At present 12 train services enter the city centre in the morning AM Peak.
 The planned service pattern under DART Expansion is 26 train service into the city centre (12 Intercity/Outer Commuter and 14 DART services).
 The 2018 rail census shows train occupancy levels of 65% for inbound trains in the morning AM peak hour, with relatively low passenger boarding inbound from Hazelhatch (albeit Hazelhatch to GCD is only newly added to the Working Timetable).
 The land-use along the Hazelhatch-Heuston rail corridor is not well established, with significant remaining undeveloped land.
 Development at Adamstown and Clonburris has progressed at a slower pace than originally anticipated.

-If DART Expansion progressed with the maintenance depot at Hazelhatch:

-1. The passenger demand for services could grow annually in a significant increasing manner only if development rate accelerates.
-The potential level of train service if Kildare Line Upgrade was developed early may be excessive until the lands are fully completed;

-- 2. Extension of electrification, together with completion of 4 tracking from Park West to Heuston and the city centre enhancements will bring a very significant increase in train path capacity; - 3.
-The 20km Kildare Line electrification is the most expensive radial line for early delivery but the service benefits are also high.
-However, the passenger demand for services may not materialise in the short term if land development is not completed; - 4.
-The Kildare Line will be capable of fully absorbing the planned early fleet deliveries.
-Early progression of the Kildare Line will impact the cashflow; - 5.
-Based on the current Working Timetable, electrification of the Kildare Line would displace 4 ICR/DMU trains which will be cascaded to other non-electrified lines.
+If DART Expansion progressed with the maintenance depot at Hazelhatch: The passenger demand for services could grow annually in a significant increasing manner only if development rate accelerates.
+The potential level of train service if Kildare Line Upgrade was developed early may be excessive until the lands are fully completed; Extension of electrification, together with completion of 4 tracking from Park West to Heuston and the city centre enhancements will bring a very significant increase in train path capacity; The 20km Kildare Line electrification is the most expensive radial line for early delivery but the service benefits are also high.
+However, the passenger demand for services may not materialise in the short term if land development is not completed; The Kildare Line will be capable of fully absorbing the planned early fleet deliveries.
+Early progression of the Kildare Line will impact the cashflow; Based on the current Working Timetable, electrification of the Kildare Line would displace 4 ICR/DMU trains which will be cascaded to other non-electrified lines.
 This is the lowest cascade effect which will provide the lowest passenger capacity benefits to the other lines.

-Therefore, a depot at Hazelhatch would have some disadvantages to other options as it would negatively impact on the cashflow and the service levels delivered may not be utilised if future land development is delayed.